MAECProject/MAECProject.github.io/documentation/common_features/index.md

   </tr>
   <tr>
 	 <td>MAEC_Bundle/Objects/Object</td>
-	 <td>Used to capture attributes of a single registry key related to an Object associated with a malware instance, including an Object that represents some extracted feature (e.g., strings).</td>
+	 <td>Used to capture attributes of a single registry key related to an Object associated with a malware instance.</td>
   </tr>
   <tr>   <td>MAEC_Bundle/Collections/Action_Collections/Action_Collection/Action_List/Action/Associated_Objects/Associated_Object</td>
 	<td>Used to capture attributes of a single registry key related to an Action in an Action Collection.</td>